+So if you haven't already, please follow or like on the platform you watch or listen to.
+Thanks so much.
 And so as a business, you've got numerous properties over the UK.
-Like you said earlier, you've doubled in your geographical focus and you're focused on restoring existing real estate buildings.
+Like you said earlier, you've dialed in your geographical focus and you're focused on restoring existing real estate buildings.
 Yeah.
-Can you talk to me about your your strategy and what it is that you, you look for in a property?
+Can you just talk to me about you, your strategy and what it is that you do you look for in a property?

 Yeah, sure.
-So everything that we do, we're focused on looking at things through four different lenses or four different capitals, as we sometimes call it.
+So everything that we do, we're focused on looking at things through four different lenses, all four different capitals, as we sometimes call it.
 And so, we look at human capital, which is to try and operate in a way that brings individual flourishing and thriving.
-We social capital, which is more looking at the communities of people in the buildings and outside of buildings and trying to connect the two, we look at environmental capital and finance and they all set they rank equally then in our mindset and so when we're looking for buildings, we are very specific about which buildings are right and which buildings are wrong, because there's thousands of buildings across the UK which are probably quite a good financial investment, but they don't really meet the other criteria.
+We look at social capital, which is more looking at the communities of people and buildings and outside of buildings and trying to connect the two.

+We look at environmental, capital and financial and they all set they rank equally then in our mindset.
+And so when we're looking for buildings, we are very specific about which buildings are right and which buildings are wrong, because there's thousands of buildings across the UK which are probably quite a good financial investment, but they don't really meet the other criteria.

 There isn't really the opportunity to start looking at those other three, maybe environmental, but not particularly the other two.
 And so what we what we do is we go into a city and look for iconic and historic buildings, and we, we work in, in the center of the city right there where the community is.
 And there's lots of different reasons for that.

 One of the reasons that we do that is because if you knock a building down and build a new glass and steel one, then the community of people who have grown up with that building that previously suddenly feel alienated from the new building that you've built are not really allowed in through the front door.

-Whereas if it's a building that has been there for hundreds of years or 100 years, then they fill it.
-There's a kind of community ownership to it.
-You can't also really create character and a new building that can, by drawing out the character of an old building with all of the history and everything that goes with it.
+Whereas if it's a building that has always been there for hundreds of years or 100 years, then they feel like there's a kind of community ownership to you can't also really create character.

+And a new building might come by drawing out the character of an old building with all of the history and everything that goes with it.
 And so that's why we love looking for these historic and iconic buildings.
 The other thing to say is that by knocking a building down and chucking it and landfill and then building a new one, your new one might be absolutely second to none.

 From an environmental perspective.
-You know, carbon zero, a rainwater harvesting, solar panels, you know, living walls, all of this kind of stuff.
-But that because you've thrown the previous building in the bin, you've effectively got decades before you get back into a carbon credit compared to just refurbishing an old building where the where the environmental credentials might not be quite as good as they were before or they could be so not quite as good as they could be if you were to build a new building.
+You know, carbon zero, rainwater harvesting, solar panels, you know, living walls, all of this kind of stuff.
+But that because you've thrown the previous building in the bin, you've effectively got decades before you get back into a carbon credit compared to just refurbishing an old building where the where the environmental credentials might not be quite as good as they were before, or they could be so not quite as good as they could be if you were to build a new building.

 But compared to throwing a building in the bin, it's much, much better.